 Our Charitable Trust Fund

 Our Charitable Trust Fund is operated independently of the Company’s day to day activities via a separate legal entity and it is run by appointed Trustees.
 These trustees are responsible for investments and payments.

 Our current Trustees are all Liverymen of the Company; Tony Ginman, Barbara Harding, John Harding, Peter Harris, Bob Kronman, Mike Simpson and Steve Thomas (Chair of Trustees).

 We review our charitable support each year and this year’s initiatives are:

-- City of London charitable causes such as the annual Lord Mayors’ Appeal.
+- City of London charitable causes such as the annual Lord Mayors’ Appeal and our affiliated organisations.

 - Education grants; you can find more details about this on our education page.